Machine Learning Methods for Stellar Collisions. I. Predicting Outcomes of SPH Simulations: Regression of Collision Outcome Properties

 Figure \ref{fig:decision_boundaries2} shows the predicted final stellar masses as functions of pericenter distance and relative velocity at infinity for a collision between two $32 \msun$ stars at $1$~Myr.
 The model predictions are shown as shaded contour maps, while training and validation samples are shown as scatter points colored by their ground-truth values.
-Testing points are colored according to the absolute errors of their predictions.
+Test points are colored according to the absolute errors of their predictions.

-Qualitatively, despite the simplicity, the $k$-NN model captures the boundaries between different collision outcomes and exhibits relatively smooth predictions within each region.
-In contrast, the SVR suffers from nonphysical features within each region, such as localized increases in mass loss at velocities between $10$ and $100$ km/s.
-The NN recovers the transition boundaries accurately and, like $k$-NN, reproduces characteristic features of equal-mass collisions, such as identical final masses when both survive (shown in light gray).
+Qualitatively, despite its simplicity, the $k$-NN model captures the boundaries between different collision outcomes and exhibits relatively smooth predictions within each region.
+In contrast, the SVR displays nonphysical features within individual regions, such as localized increases in mass loss at velocities between $10$ and $100$ km/s.
+The NN accurately recovers the transition boundaries and, like $k$-NN, reproduces characteristic features of equal-mass collisions, such as identical final masses when both survive (shown in light gray).

-Quantitatively, the highest errors occur near transition boundaries, as expected.
-These errors are in fact misclassifications and are fundamentally different from regression errors for correctly classified data points.
+Quantitatively, the largest errors occur near transition boundaries, as expected.
+These errors are in fact due to misclassifications and are fundamentally different from regression errors associated with correctly classified data points.
 For example, errors in data points away from the transition boundaries tend to be smaller.

 To characterize the error distributions across the entire test dataset, Figure~\ref{fig:violin} shows violin plots of the absolute and relative errors for all three methods.
-For predictions of $M_{\rm 1, f}$, $k$-NN and SVR exhibit similar absolute and relative error distributions, while the NN achieves a lower mean and median errors.
+For predictions of $M_{\rm 1, f}$, $k$-NN and SVR exhibit similar absolute and relative error distributions, whereas the NN achieves a lower mean and median errors.